-CPA housing funds may be spent to serve the needs of households earning at or below 100 percent of the area median income as determined by the US Dept. of HUD.
-However, given the deep cost burdens in Great Barrington, the greatest needs are for those households earning 80 percent or less of the area median income.
-Additionally, new subsidized housing units for this level of income or less are eligible to be counted on the state's Subsidized Housing Inventory.
+Given the deep cost burdens in Great Barrington, the greatest housing needs are for those households earning 80 percent or less of the area median income, and new subsidized housing units for this level of income or less are eligible to be counted on the state's Subsidized Housing Inventory.
+However, CPA housing funds may be used to serve the needs of households earning up to and including 100 percent of the area median income, as determined by the US Dept. of HUD, and the Committee will consider proposals that do so.